evenstensberg/webpack-scaffold-demo/README.md

 ## Part 2-A

-Congrats, you've now created the base of an `webpack-addon`!
+Congrats, you've now created the base of an `webpack-scaffold`!
 Let's add some stuff to our future configuration file!
 I'm going to follow good convention, and extract my config into another file, named `dev-config.js`.
 As this is just regular JavaScript, we can make the module a function, and supply our entry as a parameter for us to build up a configuration file from.

 ##### `dev-config.js`